number neighbours

 Annoy Classic in single cell, scales well to data sets of up to 500,000 Tree-based Large data sets, small dimensionality

-HNSW Powerful on large datasets (≥ 500,000), slightly slower index build type, fast queries Graph-based Large data sets, small to large dimensionality
+HNSW Powerful on large datasets (≥ 500,000), slightly slower index build type, fast queries.
+The implementation here uses a benign race condition during index building.
+Graph-based Large data sets, small to large dimensionality

 NNDescent Another graph-based version, good all-rounder when certain sizes are reached (≥ 100,000) Graph-based Medium data sets, small to large dimensionality

-manifoldsR defaults to Balltree, but you can play around with the parameters & methods.
-The package was written with massive scale in mind, but if you are looking at smaller data sets (like in the vignettes), BallTree does the job (fast).
+manifoldsR defaults to kMkNN, but you can play around with the parameters & methods.
+The package was written with massive scale in mind, but if you are looking at smaller data sets with clear structure and low dimensionality (like in this vignettes), kMkNN does the job (fast).
 If you have high dimensional data and/or massive amounts of samples, some of the other methods will shine.

 Speed